Tax essentials for starters

 Tax relief for new companies

-If you are eligible for the private business ownership allowance, you are also eligible for the tax relief for new companies scheme.
-You may deduct an extra amount of €2,123 from your profit in your income tax return.
+If you are eligible for the private business owner ship allowance, you are also eligible for the tax relief for new scheme.
+In 2024 and 2025, you may deduct an extra amount of €2,123 from your profit in your income tax return.
 You may do so 3 times in the first 5 years after starting your business.

 SME profit exemption

-Karim is a zzp’er.
-He has been registered at KVK as a sole proprietor since 2019.
-He is an interior decorator.
+Karim is a self-employed interior decorator.
+He has been registered at KVK as an eenmanszaak since 2020.
 Karim has spent more than 1,600 hours on his business.
 His hourly rate is €50, and he has made 900 billable hours.
 Billable hours are hours Karim can charge his clients for services rendered.
-This is an example of his profit calculation and the amount of income tax he will have to pay.
+This is an example of his profit calculation1 and the amount of income tax he had to pay over 2023.

 What is the income-dependent health insurance contribution?